-Postpartum depression: Postpartum depression is a complex mix of physical, emotional and behavioral changes that occur in a mother after giving birth.
+Postpartum depression is a complex mix of physical, emotional and behavioral changes that occur in a mother after giving birth.
 It is a serious condition, affecting about 10% of new mothers.
 Symptoms range from mild to severe depression and may appear within days of delivery or gradually, perhaps up to a year later.
 Symptoms may last from a few weeks to a year.

 Premenstrual syndrome (PMS): The physical and psychological symptoms that occur in the week before a woman's menstrual period.
 Symptoms may include bloating, headache, irritability, anxiety or depression, low self-esteem, difficulty sleeping, changes in appetite, fatigue and breast swelling and tenderness.